danielbohannon/Invoke-CradleCrafter/README.md

 Installation
 ------------
-The source code for Invoke-Obfuscation is hosted at Github, and you may download, fork and review it from this repository (https://github.com/danielbohannon/Invoke-CradleCrafter).
+The source code for Invoke-CradleCrafter is hosted at Github, and you may download, fork and review it from this repository (https://github.com/danielbohannon/Invoke-CradleCrafter).
 Please report issues or feature requests through Github's bug tracker associated with this project.